-In the past, many second-year AuD students applied successfully for full GA positions across the campus, for example, in the library, tutoring, the testing center, financial-aid office, etc. Those positions require 20 hours per week of work, provide the coverage of the entire in-state tuition for fall and spring and of the out-of-state tuition for summer, and a stipend ranging from \$6,400 to over \$8,000 per academic year.
-Similarly, many third-year students received full GA positions supported by different ETSU administrative units.
+In the past, many second- and third-year AuD students applied successfully for full GA positions across the campus, for example, in the library, tutoring, the testing center, financial-aid office, etc. Those positions require 20 hours per week of work, provide the coverage of the entire in-state tuition for fall and spring and of the out-of-state tuition for summer, and a stipend ranging from \$6,800 to over \$8,000 per academic year.
 The faculty support students' applications for financial assistance opportunities outside our Department.
-However, students need to keep in mind that accepting a full GA position requiring 20 hours per week, especially when a student needs to work during regular business hours (typically from 8 AM to 4:30 PM), may not be feasible due to the clinic schedule.
-Moreover, the second-year curriculum includes 10 didactic credit hours per semester, thus resulting in a very demanding course load.
+However, students need to keep in mind that accepting a full GA position requiring 20 hours per week, especially when a student needs to work during regular business hours (typically from 8 AM to 4:30 PM, Monday through Friday), may not be feasible due to the clinic schedule.
 Clinical and course-related activities will not be modified to accommodate obligations linked to a GA position.